Metaboverse/Metaboverse/docs/content/updates.rst

 | - `#134 <https://github.com/Metaboverse/Metaboverse/issues/134>`_, `#136 <https://github.com/Metaboverse/Metaboverse/issues/136>`_: Moves curated files to Sourceforge, adds automated scripts for release building
 | - `#128 <https://github.com/Metaboverse/Metaboverse/issues/128>`_, `#129 <https://github.com/Metaboverse/Metaboverse/issues/129>`_, `#130 <https://github.com/Metaboverse/Metaboverse/issues/130>`_, `#131 <https://github.com/Metaboverse/Metaboverse/issues/131>`_: Returns more information for values not being mapped to networks
 | - Updates to front-end calls to improve performance
-| We are trying to get a better sense of how we can best continue to develop Metaboverse for the community.
-If you are using Metaboverse, we would appreciate it if you took a few moments to fill out this survey: `https://forms.gle/YdM1caZ7NhLAjxCGA <https://forms.gle/YdM1caZ7NhLAjxCGA>`_.
-Thank you!

 =================================
 v0.10.1